PhD and MLitt Research Programmes

 In addition to subject specific knowledge, all PhD students and MLitt students are expected to have a basic understanding of research methods before applying for entry to the PhD and MLitt programme.
 If this knowledge needs supporting and the student is offered a place, it is expected that they will complete necessary modules either in the School or on the UCD campus to meet research needs.

 Any candidate considering a PhD or MLitt is required to complete a detailed project proposal.
 These should be developed in collaboration with your potential supervisor.
+Please click on the link below for general guidance on how to structure your proposal.

 First you need to identify what has already been done in your chosen research area, an initial MLA bibliography search is a useful as a starting point.
 Following this you need to develop with a clear breakdown of provisional chapters.
 Once complete, you should make contact with a potential supervisor to discuss possible directions to your project.